| |

-You have the option for the bare minimum that you should have and then the things that you can take time to find from a thrift store, Facebook Marketplace, or some things that you can do yourself.
-The idea is to know what you have and what tools and utensils you can use multiple ways in your kitchen to not shop for loads of things that you notice that you don’t use.
-In this list of essentials go through the tools, appliances, and things, not for food or any perishable pantry items.
+You have the option for the bare minimum of minimalist kitchen essentials, like the basic cooking utensils that you should have, and then the things that you can take the time to find at a thrift store, on Facebook Marketplace, or make yourself.
+The idea is to know what you have and the tools and utensils you can use in multiple ways in your kitchen, so you don’t shop for loads of things and random kitchen gadgets that you don’t use.

-If you want to see my other recommendations check out my Master List of Resources, where I have listed the tools and resources that will help your everyday life to make food from scratch in the kitchen, take care of your home and garden, and nourish your curiosity to learn more and focus on the important things in life
+If you want to see my other recommendations check out my Master list of resources, where I have listed the tools and resources that will help your everyday life to make food from scratch in the kitchen, take care of your home and garden, and nourish your curiosity to learn more and focus on the important things in life.

-| RELATED: Master List of Resources
+| RELATED: Master list of resources

 Mark in the checklist the things you have already.
-Go through which items are in the category of the bare minimum and then add up when you know your style of cooking and needs.
-You do not need them all at once and use a ton of money.
+Go through which items are in the category of the bare minimum, and then add up when you know your style of cooking and needs.
+You do not need them all at once, and use a ton of money.
 Start small and build the kitchen essentials with the need.
-This way you also don’t need to declutter plenty of useless items next year.
+This way, you also don’t need to declutter plenty of useless items next year.
 Download your comprehensive list to check all your kitchen essentials easily.

 Download the Kitchen Essentials Checklist